 Weather and Environmental Factors in Green Landscape Design

 I used to get really frustrated when I would buy attractive plants, plant them carefully, and they would die within a few months.
-Even now I feel frustrated when caring for someone's landscape, if they have azaleas and English roses planted in a desert area.
+Even now, I feel frustrated when caring for someone's landscape when they have azaleas and English roses planted in a desert area.
 These non-native plants take so much extra water that I can't empathize when the homeowner complains about expenses.
-Happily, more and more designers are recognizing the essential role that local weather plays in determining which plants will thrive, and they're planting accordingly.
+Fortunately, more and more designers are recognizing the essential role that local weather plays in determining which plants will thrive, and they're planning their garden accordingly.

-Although the best adjusted and easiest to grow plants are those that are native to the area, there are many non-native plants that can be adapted to grow in a garden without supplementation, as long as they're from similar climates.
-Understanding your local weather patterns and other climate factors will help you choose those plants most likely to succeed where you live.
+Although the best adjusted and easiest to grow plants are those that are native to the area, there are many non-native plants that can be adapted to grow in a garden without supplementation as long as you live in a similar climate to its native land.
+Understanding your local weather patterns and other climate factors will help you choose the plants that are most likely to succeed where you live.

 After reading this article, it might be a good idea to start watching and keeping notes about each of the following elements.
 That will give you a good basis from which to select the next thing you plant.

 You also might want to look for microclimates in your landscape that are different from the main weather patterns.
 In a shady area down the hill from your lawn, for example, where lawn drainage stays longer than normal, you might be able to plant a water hungry bush like hydrangea and have it grow successfully.